 Last Updated on

 No meat, dairy, eggs, seafood, or any sort of animal byproduct.
-For majority of the United States, this seems like a pretty outrageous diet to follow, but for vegans, it’s a way of life — and the number of people choosing plant-based diets, whether as vegans or vegetarians is growing — as are the number of vegetarian and vegan restaurants.
+For majority of the United States, this seems like a pretty outrageous diet to follow, add to that the phentramin d review they’d take to help and make their diet more effective, but for vegans, it’s a way of life — and the number of people choosing plant-based diets, whether as vegans or vegetarians is growing — as are the number of vegetarian and vegan restaurants.

 Despite their numbers, the amount — not to mention the appeal — of veggie-friendly options on chain restaurant menus is mostly underwhelming.
 It’s time for restaurants to shift their menu options and cooking methods to serve this growing population.